slimphp/Slim-Website/docs/start/upgrade.md

 title: Upgrade Guide
 ---

+If you are upgrading from version 2 to version 3, these are the signifcant changes tha you need to be aware of.

 # Removal of Stop/Halt
 Slim Core has removed Stop/Halt.
 In your applications, you should transition to using the withStatusCode() and withBody()